tjnh05/shadowsocks/README.md

    ansible-playbook ssinstall.yml

-   Perform command below to check if services have been started:
+   Perform command below on remote host to check if services have been started:

    netstat -ntlp | egrep "(80)|(83)"